 Why This Neighbourhood?

 We have been seeking a building of this size, with access to services within the core and to the homeless population in Hamilton.
 Ward 3 has the largest number of affordable rental units in the city.
 400 King St. is appropriately zoned for our purposes.

-We are planning an engagement session to be held at our administrative building at 196 Wentworth St. N. on Wednesday, September 21, 2022.
-You can register to attend by emailing firstname.lastname@example.org.
+A community engagement session was held at our administrative building at 196 Wentworth St. N. on Wednesday, September 21, 2022.
+Summary notes of the meeting can be found here.

 In addition, we are happy to address individual questions and concerns and we can be reached by email (see above).